Infinite-Monkeys-Studio/Tiny-Miners/README.md

 ***By: Quinn Henckel***

 ##Play the game##
-1. Download Tiny_Miners_X-X.exe
+1. Download Tiny_Miners that matches your OS.
-2. Run the .EXE
+2. Start the game.
 3. Enjoy!

 ##Description##